DADS301 PROGRAMMING IN DATA SCIENCE

 Ans 5.

-(a) Summarize Waffle Charts and Their Usage with Python Example
+(a) Waffle Charts – Meaning, Usage and Example in Python

 Q6. (a) Contrast the difference between loc and iloc attributes with example.